Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Steady state results

 \subsection{Sustaining racial discrimination}

-The labor search-and-matching framework allows firms to earn a profit from the surplus generated by search frictions.
-This feature permits prejudiced and non-prejudiced firms to coexist in a competitive equilibrium.
-It contrasts with a canonical frictionless neoclassical model where prejudiced hiring will be driven out by competition if there is no inherent difference between black and white workers as described in \citet{becker19571971}.
+Search-and-matching frictions generate match surplus that firms can partially appropriate, allowing discriminatory and non-discriminatory vacancies to coexist with positive profits in equilibrium.
+This contrasts with the frictionless benchmark, in which taste-based discrimination is competed away when groups are equally productive, as in \citet{becker19571971}.
+More broadly, general equilibrium models show that search frictions and adjustment costs can sustain persistent firm behavior that deviates from the frictionless optimum and can give rise to inefficiencies and welfare losses even in the absence of underlying productivity differences \citep{hopenhayn1993job, cooper2007search, yang2018welfare}.

-\Cref{tab:firms} shows firm performances in the steady state. $p$ firms have a total profit of 0.04, while $np$ firms have 0.03.
-This difference arises because $p$ firms experience a lower job destruction shock (0.0268) than $np$ firms (0.0644).
-Although $p$ firms incur higher vacancy posting costs (4.2622) to hire only white workers, they retain workers longer (employment level at 0.54) at lower posting rates (0.02).
-Conversely, $np$ firms face lower vacancy posting costs (2.735), but their high job destruction shock leads to a lower employment level (0.40) and a more frequent need for vacancy postings (0.05).
+\Cref{tab:firms} shows the performance of firms in the steady state.
+Prejudiced firms earn a total profit of 0.04, while the corresponding profit of non-prejudiced firms is 0.02.
+This difference arises because $p$ firms experience a lower job destruction shock (0.0268) compared to $np$ firms (0.0644).
+Even though $p$ firms incur higher vacancy posting costs (4.6314) to hire only white workers, they retain their workers for a longer period, reducing the number of vacancy postings.
+In contrast, $np$ firms face lower vacancy posting costs (2.5534), but their higher job destruction rate leads to a more frequent need for vacancy postings (0.05).
+In the steady state, $p$ firms sustain an employment level (0.57) higher than $np$ firms (0.37).

-Next, we examine the steady-state interplay between prejudiced and non-prejudiced firms.
-At the benchmark equilibrium, $p$ firms post a positive number of vacancies with sufficient expected profits to cover the posting costs.
-We gradually increase penalties for them by raising $\kappa_p$ until their expected operating profit no longer justifies vacancy postings. \Cref{fig:penalize} displays the profit, vacancy, and employment dynamics between the $p$ and $np$ firms.
-As $\kappa_p$ rises, $p$ firms become increasingly disadvantaged, gradually losing their profits, vacancy postings, and employment.
-Conversely, with fewer $p$ firms competing in the market, $np$ firms see a steady increase in profits, vacancy postings, and employment.

-It is worth noting that the dynamics of $p$ and $np$ firms are not symmetric, given the differences in vacancy posting costs and job destruction shocks.
-As $p$ firms' profits decline, the profits of $np$ firms increase at a slower rate.
-Additionally, as $np$ firms replace $p$ firms, $np$ firms recruit from both black and white workers, rather than only white workers displaced from $p$ firms.
-This is mainly reflected in $np$ firms' more elastic vacancy posting response.

-In the limit, as $\kappa_p$ approaches the total expected value of an operating $p$ firm, posting vacancies exclusively for white workers becomes entirely unprofitable.
-As a result, all $p$ firms exit the market.
-The value of $\kappa_p$ at which $p$ firms exit entirely is 217\% of the benchmark value of 4.2622.
-Meanwhile, $np$ firms become the sole employers in the economy.
-The gray dotted lines in \Cref{fig:penalize} illustrate a steady state where we construct a counterfactual model that structurally removes $p$ firms from the benchmark model.
-Thus, increasing $\kappa_p$ in the limit asymptotically equals the alternative of structurally eliminating $p$ firms.